Emulator Issues #3122

 These instructions provide estimates and are not even guaranteed to provide the same result across Intel and AMD processors, or even different generations of the same family of processors.

-#16 Updated by phire about 6 years ago
+#16 Updated by phire over 6 years ago

 Unfortunately, the exact algorithm used for these instructions on the gecko isn't documented, so someone would have to spend some time with a real wii to RE these instructions, which would take a lot of time.